DMartinez2560/dmartinez2560.github.io/index.md

 ![image](final_project_images_tables/figure5.png)

-Fig 1,3,4 help us qualitatively understand the impact of the DETR algorithm.
+Fig. 1,3,4 help us qualitatively understand the impact of the DETR algorithm.
 The bounding boxes help recognize the objects in the Cityscapes dataset.
 This is particularly interesting as DETR was trained on COCO dataset and has not been trained on Cityscapes data before running it on validation.
 Only items identified by the DETR algorithms with confidence scores of 0.9 or above were kept.

 Tables III, IV, V help us see which RESNET model is best and the comparison of the architecture helps us to make the best network with latest additions.
 A relatively constant duration of about 0.7 seconds was found across each DETR model based on the difference between Total Time and Model Time in Table I.

-Fig 5 provides an example of the SegMyO process run on a Frankfurt image.
+Fig. 5 provides an example of the SegMyO process run on a Frankfurt image.
 Each instance formed its own mask and was then stitched together into the Combined Mask.
 From here, a binary mask was created and overlayed on the original image to show which objects were segmented.

-Fig 2 shows that DeepLab identifies all the semantic classes and all instances(additionally).
+Fig. 2 shows that DeepLab identifies all the semantic classes and all instances(additionally).
 Table IV shows that both Panoptic and Axial algorithms give an mIoU greater than 0.9 for Aachen dataset.
 Few of the images perform slightly better for Panoptic and others for Axial.
 We need to do more extensive testing on the total validation dataset to give a greater sense of impact of algorithms on data.
 In the future, we would like to optimize the architecture and see if smaller details can be better captured.

 Qualitative analysis was performed on each of the Frankfurt images that was inputted into the Model chain.
-Fig 6 show that multiple instances were detected by the DETR model and were then segmented by SegMyO.
+Fig. 6 shows that multiple instances were detected by the DETR model and were then segmented by SegMyO.
 Segmented instances range from cars, trucks, people, potted plants, benches, backpacks, and clocks.
 Labels associated with the instances were incorrect less than 5 times (i.e., a streetlight mislabeled as a TV).
 Instance IDs from the Cityscapes dataset were compared against the SegMyO outputs and an average mIoU of 0.70638 was found across all the images.

 ![image](final_project_images_tables/figure6-7.png)

-Fig 7 compares the two supervised models and their respective overlays.
+Fig. 7 compares the two supervised models and their respective overlays.
 It its important to note that the model chain resulted in an instance mask and the DeepLab model resulted in a panoptic mask.

 ![image](final_project_images_tables/table1-2.png)
 ![image](final_project_images_tables/table3-4.png)